magento/merchdocs/src/catalog/navigation-breadcrumb-trail.md

 ### History-based breadcrumbs

-History (or path) -based navigation is similar to the back button in a browser.
+History- (or path-) based navigation is similar to the back button in a browser.
 This allows users to quickly return to the previous pages they have visited without changes.

 The advantage of this type is that it is most helpful when customers want to return to a previous page after selecting multiple filters on a category page.